Tricia Knowles

 July 06, 2022

-Tricia has a passion for creative placemaking and for crafting interactive, immersive events which inspire residents to be part of the change they want to see in their community.
-She is the Founder and Artistic Director of Calliope Collective and the lead creator of its HYDRA project.
-She has worked as a producer with WWF’s Earth Hour, Ottawa’s Music and Beyond, and Fort Henry’s award-winning immersive experience Fort Fright.
-She holds a certificate in Cultural Planning and Development from UBC and a diploma in Radio and Television Arts (Broadcast Journalism) from NSCC.
+Tricia has produced large-scale public events with WWF’s Earth Hour, Ottawa’s Music and Beyond, and Fort Henry’s award-winning Fort Fright.
+She holds a certificate in Cultural Planning and Development from UBC and a diploma in Broadcast Journalism from NSCC.